prithpal11/Introduction-to-Probability-and-Data-with-R/README.md

-# Statistics-with-R-Specialization
-!Data Analysis Project # 1
+# Statistics-with-R-Specialization: Data Analysis Project # 1

 Part of the online course "Introduction to Probability and Data with R", Duke University

 # Project Information: